 Address: 4 Standish Street, Provincetown, Massachusetts

-One of the important things to do in the list of ‘things to do in Provincetown’ is to view Art’s Dune Tours, which showcase the unspoiled natural beauty of the area.
+One of the important things to do is to view Art’s Dune Tours, which showcase the unspoiled natural beauty of the area.
 With the help of a 1936 Ford Woody, Art (aka King of the Dunes) took guests on an off-road adventure through the dunes and coarse sand that dotted the Cape Cod National Seashore.
-The business is under Art’s son Rob, who continues his father’s legacy of delivering new facts about the amazing ecosystem of the town to outsiders and visitors to improve tourism there.
+The business is under Art’s son, Rob, who continues his father’s legacy of delivering new facts about the amazing ecosystem of the town to outsiders and visitors to improve tourism there.

 Current tours travel through park service-approved roads and areas to preserve the dunes.
 Touring is one of the best things to do in Provincetown.